bmad-sim/GTPSA.jl/docs/src/quickstart.md

-# Usage
+# Quickstart Guide
-## Defining the TPSA
+## Defining the GTPSA
-A `Descriptor` defines all information about the TPSA, including the number of variables and truncation orders for each variable.
-The constructors for a `Descriptor` are
+A `Descriptor` defines all information about the GTPSA, including the number of variables and truncation orders for each variable.
+The constructors for a `Descriptor` including only variables are:

 ```@example desc
 using GTPSA #hide